 Takashi Murakami was a Tokyo native, born in 1963.
 He received his BFA and MFA degrees from the Tokyo National University of Fine Arts and Music.

 Murakami, in addition to his art, is also an entrepreneur and curator.
 He is also a student of contemporary Japanese society.
 He organized an exhibition of Japanese art called Superflat in 2000.
 It highlighted the rise of mass-produced entertainment and the impact it had on contemporary aesthetics.
-Photograph: Jenni Carter
+Murakami is most known for his famous Takashi Murakami Flower!

 Why is Takashi Murukami so popular?